systemd.service(5) — Linux manual page

 "keep-alive ping").
 If the time between two such calls is

-larger than the configured time, then the service is placed
+larger than the configured time, then the service is placed in

-to on-failure, on-watchdog, on-abnormal or always, the
+on-failure, on-watchdog, on-abnormal or always, the service

-here will be passed to the executed service process in the
+be passed to the executed service process in the

 WATCHDOG_USEC= environment variable.
 This allows daemons to